critesjosh/aztec-sdk-starter/README.md

 ## Environment

-The script currently runs on a version of Aztec connected to the Goerli testnet.
+The script currently runs on a version of Aztec connected to a mainnet fork testnet.

-The rollup processor endpoint for Goerli is:
+The rollup processor endpoint for the testnet is:

 ```
 https://api.aztec.network/aztec-connect-testnet/falafel